Oracle-Security/CVEs/readme.md

 ## Disclaimer:

-I am not responsible for any mis-use of anything in this repository.
-These are purely for the purpose of helping security professionals secure their environment, along with helping other authorized penetration testers in their engagements.
+I am not responsible for any misuse of anything in this repository.
+These are purely for the purpose of helping security professionals secure their environment, along with assisting other authorized penetration testers in their engagements.
 I am not responsible for any illegal use of these scripts.

 ## CVE-List

-CVE-2023-38826
+* CVE-2023-38826

-CVE-2023-38827
+* CVE-2023-38827

-CVE-2018-14486
+* CVE-2018-14486
+* CVE-2023-45893
+* CVE-2023-45894